 Paramahansa Yogananda's "What Use?"

-Introduction and Excerpt of Poem, "What Use?"
+Introduction and Excerpt from "What Use?"

 Paramahansa Yogananda's "What Use?" from Songs of the Soul examines the use of four concrete, physical human faculties of the eyes, hands, feet, and ears in the first movement.